 1. Xia Dynasty (c.
 2070-1600 BC)

-The Xia dynasty was founded by the legendary Yu the Great (c.
+The Xia dynasty was the first Chinese dynasty.
+It was founded by the legendary Yu the Great (c.
 2123-2025 BC), known for developing a flood control technique that stopped the Great Flood that ravaged farmer’s crops for generations.

 2. Shang Dynasty (c.
 1600-1050 BC)

 The Shang dynasty is the earliest recorded Chinese dynasty supported by archaeological evidence.
 31 kings ruled much of the area along the Yellow River.

 Under the Shang dynasty, there were advances in maths, astronomy, art and military technology.
 They used a highly developed calendar system and an early form of modern Chinese language.

 The Zhou dynasty was the longest dynasty in the history of China, ruling the region for almost 8 centuries.

 Under the Zhous, culture flourished and civilisation spread.
 Writing was codified, coinage was developed and chopsticks came into use.

 Chinese philosophy blossomed with the birth of the philosophical schools of Confucianism, Taoism and Mohism.
 The dynasty saw some of the greatest Chinese philosophers and poets: Lao-Tzu, Tao Chien, Confucius, Mencius, Mo Ti and the military strategist Sun-Tzu.

 The Zhous also developed the Mandate of Heaven – a concept that was used to justify the rule of kings, who had been blessed by the gods.